mipardo/pi-decimals-omp/README.md

 * algorithm is a value between 0 and X. The X value may depend on the library used.
 * precision param is the value of precision you want to use to perform the operations.
 * num_threads param is the number of threads that you want to use to perform the operations.
 * -csv param is optional.
-If this param is selected the program will show the results in csv format.
+If this param is used the program will show the results in csv format.

 En example of use could be:
 ```console